 - Store unopened insulin in the refrigerator at a temperature between 36°F to 46°F (2°C to 8°C).

-- Do not freeze insulin (some insulin can freeze at the back of the refrigerator).
+- Do not freeze insulin (sometimes insulin can freeze at the back of the refrigerator).
 Do not use insulin that has been frozen.

 - Always check the expiration date before using insulin.